 Warm weather or over-crowding can bring on powdery mildew, which covers the plant with a downy, white fungal coating.
 Look for cultivars resistant to Fusarium wilt and powdery mildew to avoid this problem.

-And they don’t know how to properly snip the pods off so whole branches get pulled off and remaining stems get damaged.
+Dogs don’t know how to properly snip the pods off so whole branches get pulled off and remaining stems get damaged.
 So be aware that your four-legged pups might find peas a tasty treat too.
 But don’t worry if they do eat them – minimal amounts of peas are ok for a dog to eat and are nutritious for them.
 Teaching them how to properly snip the pods off is the hard part.